-If no IRB applications are received in the IRB office for a scheduled meeting and there are no administrative issues to be discussed, the meeting will be canceled.
+If no IRB applications are received for a scheduled meeting and there are no administrative issues to be discussed, the meeting will be canceled.

 Educational Materials for Research with Human Subjects

-If you would like to stop by and review these materials, please contact the Executive Officer of the Institutional Review Board at 312.567.7141 or at firstname.lastname@example.org.
+If you are interested in reviewing these materials, please contact the Executive Officer of the Institutional Review Board at 312.567.7141 or at firstname.lastname@example.org.